mdgriffith/elm-style-animation/README.md

 ```

 In this case we can use `UI.andThen` to create a new key frame.
-This new keyframe will have it's own independent duration, easing, and properties.
+This new keyframe will have it's own independent delay, properties, and spring (or easing + duration).
 Again, it can be interrupted at any point.

 # Example 3: Managing Multiple Animations